-Weddings are such a special time for brides, grooms and their families.
-Filled with excitement, anticipation and even some anxiety, this special day is one that will be remembered by all for many years to come.
-Whether simple or lavish, small or large, the main ingredient for a successful wedding is listening to the bride and groom and incorporating their vision into the wedding template.
+Weddings are such a special time for couples and their families.
+Filled with excitement, anticipation and a bit of anxiety, this special day is one that will be remembered by all for many years to come.
+Whether simple or lavish, small or large, the main ingredient for a successful wedding is listening to the couple and incorporating their visions into the ceremony template.

 The Jewish wedding ceremony is not lengthy and incorporates a few necessary steps.
 As in many faiths, the Jewish ceremony contains prayers and blessings set aside only for the new couple.
 Blessings for sanctification of this day through the ceremonial drinking of the wine, known as Kiddush, is one such prayer.